andylamp/BPlusTree/README.md

 * **searchKey** is used for singular value searches (unique or not)
 * **rangeSearch** is used for performing range queries

 Both of these methods require only one pass over the tree to find the results (if any).
+Additionally, since we store the keys in a sorted order we can exploit binary search to reduce the total node lookup time *significantly*.
+This is done along with a slight modification to the search algorithm to return the lower bound instead of failure.

 ## Deletes